EPI Classroom

 EPI's free online curricular resources are aligned with the Next Generation Science Standards to provide phenomenon-based instruction designed to prepare students for success in or out of the EPI field program setting.
 The EPI Classroom was developed as a coherent learning progression for grades 9-12 and adaptable to varying levels and abilities.
 Students apply content knowledge through scientific and field ecology practices and develop the skills needed to support stewardship and preservation of the natural world.

-EPI Webinar Series
+Alumni Webinar Series

 Environmental Literacy